sebastian-software/edgestack/readme.md

 ## About

-This boilerplate contains an absolutely minimal set of dependencies in order to get you up and running with a universal react project as quickly as possible.
+This stack contains an absolutely minimal set of dependencies in order to get you up and running with a universal react project as quickly as possible.
 It provides you with a great development experience that includes hot reloading of everything.